* Actor and former president of the Screen Actors Guild

 When asked in 2011 what he thought of the conservative Tea Party movement, Asner replied: “Not much.
 I haven’t the foggiest idea what they stand for, and the more you watch President Obama, I don’t see what they have to complain about….
 The Tea Party uprisings are based on ghost images such as [excessive] taxation….
 We’re less taxed than almost any other Western country.”

 On June 19, 2013—the 60th anniversary of the executions of atomic spies Julius and Ethel Rosenberg—Asner and fellow actor/anti-death penalty activist Mike Farrell marked the occasion by co-sponsoring a screening of the film Daniel at the Communist Party’s Los Angeles Workers’ Center.
 A fictionalized account of the Rosenberg case, this 1983 Sidney Lumet movie focuses on the hardships allegedly endured by the children of persecuted Communist activists.
-Addressing those who attended the film screening, Asner drew parallels to Stalin‘s infamous show trials and suggested that the Rosenberg prosecution was tainted by anti-Semitism.
+Addressing those who attended the film screening, Asner drew parallels to Joseph Stalin‘s infamous show trials and suggested that the Rosenberg prosecution was tainted by anti-Semitism.
 Further, Asner made reference to his own vocal opposition, as president of the Screen Actors’ Guild, to the Reagan administration’s anti-Communist policies in Central America during the 1980s.

 In a December 2017 interview with the Daily Beast, Asner said: “If right-wingers truly understood what the Constitution meant they wouldn’t use it as a crutch every time they screw over the poor and the disenfranchised….
 The NRA is the worst offender.
 The Republican Party basically uses it to advance their own agenda, often at the expense of their own members.”
 At one point, the interviewer asked, “Do you believe [President] Trump is an anti-Semite?”
 Asner replied: “No. He might be, but how can he be, because he counts on the Jews to lead Wall Street?”

 In December 2018, Asner used his Twitter account to share a National Geographic report about a poacher who recently had been devoured by lions at a South African game preserve.
-The actor added the caption, “Has anyone seen Eric Trump or Donald Trump Jr. lately?” — implying that perhaps one of them was the victim of that mauling.
+The actor added the caption, “Has anyone seen Eric Trump or Donald Trump Jr. lately?” — implying his hope that perhaps one of them was the victim of that mauling.